mjzero0/Decentralised-chat/Backdoor_PoC.md

 * Assuming a user, Alex, creates an account with the username `Alex123`, and a password `myPassword`.
 * Once their account is created, Alex then logs in with their password `myPassword`.
 * However, if Alex types in the hardcoded password `data`, a backup key is loaded which allows Alex to log in **without** their password.
-* Similarly, an attacker can use this master password to log in to **any** user.
+* Similarly, an attacker can use this **master password** to log in as Alex or as **any** user.
-* Once the attacker has access to a users username, they can use `data` as the users password to gain access to their account.
+* Once the attacker has access to a user's username, they can enter `data` as the user's password to gain access to their account.
 * If the user / attacker does not enter `data` or the correct password, in this case `myPassword`, the system will deny access.